 Pattern

-The Twisted Rib Hat + Mittens Pattern is available as either a hard copy or download.
+The Twisted Rib Hat + Mittens Pattern is now available as a free pattern here!

 Simply stunning!!
 These hats are so beautiful.
 I am seriously considering making these for Christmas!
 I was also wondering if Lion Brand’s Hometown USA yarn would be right for this pattern?
 Thanks!